-- Dhaka University: A green delta could never emerge as a sovereign land – Bangladesh — in 1971 without the significant role of the pupils of a particular institution–Dhaka University (DU).
+Dhaka University: A green delta could never have emerged as a sovereign land – Bangladesh -- in 1971 without the significant role of the pupils of a particular institution--Dhaka University (DU).
 Founded in 1921, DU, the country’s largest public university, earned fame as the "Oxford of the East" during its early days and later it became a key part of the nation’s modern history.

-- Shahbag More: Shahbag More (intersection), now widely known as Projonmo Chattar, is an important public transport depot linking Old Dhaka and New Dhaka.
-Country’s noted educational and public institutions like University of Dhaka, Bangabandhu Sheikh Mujib Medical University (BSMMU), and Bangladesh University of Engineering and Technology (BUET) lie in and around the intersection developed in the 17th century.
+Shahbag More: Shahbag More (intersection), now widely known as Projonmo Chattar, is an important public transport depot linking Old Dhaka and New Dhaka.
+The country’s noted educational and public institutions like the University of Dhaka, Bangabandhu Sheikh Mujib Medical University (BSMMU), and Bangladesh University of Engineering and Technology (BUET) lie in and around the intersection developed in the 17th century.

-- Bangladesh National Museum: Located at Shahbag in Dhaka, the museum displays the country’s history and culture since its inauguration on August 7, 1913.
-A number of departments like department of ethnography and decorative art, department of history and classical art, department of natural history, play a pivotal role to decorate this beautifully.
+Bangladesh National Museum: Located at Shahbag in Dhaka, the museum displays the country’s history and culture since its inauguration on August 7, 1913.
+A number of departments like the Department of Ethnography and Decorative Art, Department of History and Classical Art, and Department of Natural History, play a pivotal role in decorating this beautifully.
 There is a conservation laboratory inside the museum too.

-- Charukala Institute: It is an Institute, popularly known as Faculty of Fine Art (FFA), of Dhaka University.
-Built in 1948, the first art educational Institute in this region turned into Faculty in 2008.
+Charukala Institute: It is an Institute, popularly known as the Faculty of Fine Art (FFA), of Dhaka University.
+Built-in 1948, the first art educational Institute in this region turned into a Faculty in 2008.
 Lies in Shahbagh, FFA was designed by Architect Muzharul Islam.
-It kicked off at DNMI Hospital building on Jonson Road in Old Dhaka under the leadership of prominent artiste Shilpacharya Zainul Abedin.
+It kicked off at the DNMI Hospital building on Jonson Road in Old Dhaka under the leadership of prominent artist Shilpacharya Zainul Abedin.

-- Kabi Nazrul Samadhi: It is the mausoleum the national poet of Bangladesh situated at a mosque on the campus of the University of Dhaka.
-Popularly know as Bidrohi Kobi, a poet of rebellion and humanism, Kazi Nazrul Islam died on August 29, 1976, in Dhaka.
+Kabi Nazrul Samadhi: It is the mausoleum of the national poet of Bangladesh situated at a mosque on the campus of the University of Dhaka.
+Popularly known as Bidrohi Kobi, a poet of rebellion and humanism, Kazi Nazrul Islam died on August 29, 1976, in Dhaka.
 He was buried near the mosque upon a wish he expressed in one of his poems.

-- Ramna Kalibari: A house of the Hindu Goddess Kali, Ramna Kalibari is situated in Dhaka on the outskirts of the Ramna Park.
+Ramna Kalibari: A house of the Hindu Goddess Kali, Ramna Kalibari is situated in Dhaka on the outskirts of Ramna Park.
 Popularly known as Ramna Kali Mandir, a 1000-year-old temple, the Kalibari was established by a Nepalese devotee of the Goddess Kali who came to Bengal from the Himalayas.
-The temple is one of the eye soothing scenic beauties of the city.
+The temple is one of the eye-soothing scenic beauties of the city.

-- Dhaka Gate: In 1660, Governor of Bengal Mir Jumla erected the gate, which now stands in a good state near Doel Chattar of DU.
+Dhaka Gate: In 1660, the Governor of Bengal Mir Jumla erected the gate, which now stands in a good state near Doel Chattar of DU.
 It was a gate on the north entrance of Dhaka.
 Soon Dhaka expanded further north beyond the gate up to Tongi.
-It plays a great role to adopt country’s history and heritage.
+It plays a great role in adopting the country’s history and heritage.

-- Swimming Pool: It is at the University of Dhaka.
-Two events of first SAF games were held in this international-standard pool with eight lanes.
+Swimming Pool: It is at the University of Dhaka.
+Two events of the first SAF games were held in this international-standard pool with eight lanes.
 Inter-University Swimming Competition is held here every year.
-University teachers, students, staffs and their family members can obtain its membership.
+University teachers, students, staff and their family members can obtain its membership.

-- Hakim Chattar: It is named Hakim chatter after the demise of Hakim Chacha (uncle).
+Hakim Chattar: It is named Hakim Chatter after the demise of Hakim Chacha (uncle).
 Tea vendor Hakim Chacha was very popular among the students of DU for his modesty and honesty during 1996-1997.
-When the uncle died student leaders hanged a signboard inscribed with his name on a tree near the university central library, commemorating the beloved man.
+When the uncle died student leaders hung a signboard inscribed with his name on a tree near the university's central library, commemorating the beloved man.

-- Jagannath Hall: It is a dormitory of Dhaka University (DU) accommodating minority students– Hindu, Buddhist, Christian and others.
+Jagannath Hall: It is a dormitory of Dhaka University (DU) accommodating minority students-- Hindu, Buddhist, Christian and others.
 It was built by Zamindar of Tangail Kisorilal Roy Chowdhury in 1921 after the demise of his father Jagannath Saha.
-Many students and employees of the hall were killed on the night of March 25, 1971, a day before the country’s liberation war declared.
+Many students and employees of the hall were killed on the night of March 25, 1971, a day before the country’s liberation war was declared.